Outfitting by Weapon Class

 - Wands will prefer either conditional Strength and Skill Damage or increased Buff Time.

-- Staffs should aim to max out their Recovery Potency, or at least bring Skill Prep for quicker access to healing Skills.
+- Staves should aim to max out their Recovery Potency, or at least bring Skill Prep for quicker access to healing Skills.

 There are few in the roster who don't benefit from Skill Damage.
 Critical Rate, Strength Doublebuff and Skill Haste are thrown in as small extras, each of which have broad compatibility with many Adventurers.